Phi Kappa Literary Society

 The Phi Kappa Literary Society is a college literary society, located at the University of Georgia in Athens, Georgia, and is one of the few active literary societies left in America.
-Founded in 1820, the society continues to meet every academic Thursday of the fall and spring semesters at 7 pm at Phi Kappa Hall on the University of Georgia's North Campus.
+Originally founded in 1820, the society has disbanded several times and was and most recently refounded in 1991, remaining active since.
+It continues to hold regular meetings at Phi Kappa Hall on the University of Georgia's North Campus.
 The Phi Kappa Literary Society holds formal debates and a forum for creative writings and orations as well as poetry.

 History

 Formation

-The society was founded by Joseph Henry Lumpkin, William Crabbe, Homer V. Howard, Stern Simmons, John G. Rutherford, and John D. Watkins.
-They formed the society after splitting from the Demosthenian Literary Society, dissatisfied with how the other society's meetings were being conducted.
+Phi Kappa Literary Society was founded by Joseph Henry Lumpkin, William Crabbe, Homer V. Howard, Stern Simmons, John G. Rutherford, and John D. Watkins at the University of Georgia on February 12, 1820.
+They formed the society after splitting from the Demosthenian Literary Society, dissatisfied with their disorderly conduct.

 As Phi Kappa grew larger, makeshift meeting places were no longer appropriate or useful.
 Through funding provided by member Alexander Stephens, the Phi Kappa Literary Society moved into its permanent residence at Phi Kappa Hall.
-Phi Kappa Hall was built at a cost of $5,000 and dedicated on July 5, 1836.
+Phi Kappa Hall was built for $5,000 and dedicated on July 5, 1836.
 It is the seventh-oldest building on the University of Georgia's campus, and the Phi Kappa Literary Society currently shares use of the building with the Georgia Debate Union.

-Refounding
+Disbanding and refounding

 The Phi Kappa Literary Society has disbanded and reformed many times in its history.
 The first occurrence was in 1863 due to student enlistment in the American Civil War, which left only five members remaining.
 Meetings resumed on January 5, 1866.
 The society flourished in the early 1900s, participating in numerous collegiate debate competitions as well as sending members to compete in international collegiate debate contests.
 However, a drop in student enrollment due to World War II caused the society to disband again in 1944, and an extremely polarized atmosphere in the society and the university as a whole pulled the Phi Kappa Literary Society apart, seemingly for the final time, in 1973.

-After sporadic, unsuccessful attempts to revive Phi Kappa, in 1991, Stephanie Hendricks took an interest into the society after prompting from Thomas Peter Allen and was elected as its new president on January 31, 1991.
-Thirteen new members were inducted shortly thereafter, and the first meeting of the newly refounded society took place on February 14, 1991 in Phi Kappa Hall.
+After sporadic, unsuccessful attempts to revive Phi Kappa, in 1991, Stephanie Hendricks took an interest in the society after prompting from Thomas Peter Allen and was inducted as its new president on January 31, 1991, by former 1961 Phi Kappa President E.H.
+Culpepper.
+Thirteen new members were inducted shortly thereafter, and the first meeting of the newly refounded society took place on February 14, 1991, in Phi Kappa Hall.

-Debates and programs
+Symbols and traditions

+The society's publishes The Orator, a literary magazine.

+Membership

-In order to become a member of the Phi Kappa Literary Society, a University of Georgia student must petition the society for membership, which is a five-week process that culminates in the student delivering a petitioning speech before the society.
+To become a member of the Phi Kappa Literary Society, a University of Georgia student must petition the society for membership, which is a five-week process that culminates in the student delivering a petitioning speech before the society.
 The student must then be accepted by a vote of the society.
 Once a student is a full member of Phi Kappa, they must speak at least once every three weeks to maintain membership.